-In SFY2021, DCF will continue a partnership with FosterAdopt Connect to serve youth in the Kansas City areas with Extreme Family Finding.
-In SFY2020, FosterAdopt Connect received a grant from the Adoption Exchange Association to serve children within the KVC grants in the Kansas City and Northeast DCF regions as a pilot project.
+In SFY2021, DCF partnered with FosterAdopt Connect to serve youth in the Kansas City areas with Extreme Family Finding.
+It began in SFY2020, when FosterAdopt Connect received a grant from the Adoption Exchange Association to serve children within the KVC grants in the Kansas City and Northeast DCF regions as a pilot project.
 The pilot was deemed successful as 70% (7/10) of participants were matched with a permanency resource as of May 2021.
-Extreme Family Finding will continue to serve Kansas children via the Adoption Exchange contract.
+The last case was closed on 6/15/21 and the pilot ended on 6/30/21.
+Extreme Family Finding will continue on through the Kansas Adoption Exchange (Adopt Kansas Kids) and will exclusively serve children referred to them.

 DCF has sustainable working groups charged with addressing ongoing issues related to PRTF waitlists.
 These groups constantly evaluate the process.
 Kansas collaborated with Missouri to expand the border agreement to expedite acute behavioral services to support placement stability and meet need of youth without requiring an Interstate Compact on the Placement of Children agreement.
 Youth can now stay in either state in these facilities for up to 90 days.
-Please see Attachment 5 Kansas/Missouri Border Agreement.
+Please see Attachment 6 Kansas/Missouri Border Agreement.

 Kansas Strong is initiating the Parent-Youth mediation pilot in Wyandotte and Saline counties within Kansas.
-Please see Attachment 28 Parent-Youth Facilitation Fact Sheet for more information regarding this initiative.
+See Section C.2 for more information about the Kansas Strong Parent-Youth mediation initiative.
+Also, more information can be found in Attachment 18 Parent-Youth Facilitation Fact Sheet regarding this initiative.